CT Lung Cancer Screening

 When Will I Receive Results?

-One of our board-certified Radiologists will interpret your exam and send a report to your physician within 5 business days.
-Contact your referring physician for any information pertaining to the findings.
+One of our board-certified radiologists will interpret your exam and send a report to your physician within 5 business days.
+You can also access your report as soon as it is finalized through the online patient portal.
+For any information about the findings, please contact your referring physician.

 What should I expect?